WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.RTC.DS323x/readme.md

 * `WhenMinutesMatch` - Event is raised when the minutes in the current time match the minutes in alarm 2.
 * `WhenHoursMinutesMatch` - Event raised when the hours and minutes in the current time match those stored in alarm 2.
 * `WhenDateHoursMinutesMatch` - Event raised when the date, hours and minutes of the current time match the those stored in alarm 2.
-* `WhenDayHoursMinutesMatch` - Event raised when the daym hours, minutes match those stored in alarm 2.
+* `WhenDayHoursMinutesMatch` - Event raised when the day, hours, minutes match those stored in alarm 2.

 ### Constructors